Have you got some broken pottery you need to recycle? Have you ever actually thought is ceramic recyclable?

 If you’re interested in gardening, here are some good tips on rewilding your garden for the good of nature and the environment.

-Taken at face value, ceramic does seem like a pretty sustainable material.
+Taken at face value, ceramic does seem like an eco friendly material.

 Ceramic is incredibly durable, food-safe, and made from biodegradable materials that are abundant in nature.
 This is all great.